History of Brogues

 Brands of Brogues:

 Grenson – William Green began making shoes in a loft in Rushden, Northamptonshire.
-At this time, all shoe making was don’t by hand.
+At this time, all shoe-making was done by hand.
 Some years later the first ever Grenson shop opened in Liverpool Street London.
 2016 is the 150th anniversary of Grenson shoemaking, this brand with such rich history provides us with the highest quality of footwear and brogues possible.

-Oliver Sweeney – Olivery Sweeney are driven to source the finest Italian leathers and guarantee products to be hand stitched to provide the best luxury product possible.
+Oliver Sweeney – Oliver Sweeney is driven to source the finest Italian leathers and guarantee products be hand-stitched to provide the best luxury product possible.
 The brand is known for being obsessed with style, quality and detail.
 Mixing traditional craftsmanship with contemporary designs to shoes and specifically brogues that never compromise on comfort.